GabeScott/standard-works-vault/General Conference/1992 April - “Believe His Prophets”.md

 Joseph Fielding Smith next became President of the Church and the prophet of the Lord.
 Some thought he spoke harshly in the tone of a prophet of the Old Testament.
 He did speak straightforwardly and without equivocation.
 Such is the mission of a prophet.
 But it was my experience that he was a man of great kindness who grieved over the unwillingness of so many to follow the commandments of the Lord.

 He used three great words that I can never forget: “true and faithful.”
-In his public addresses, in his private conversation, in his prayers to the Lord, he pleaded that we might be true and faithful.
+In his public addresses, in his private conversation, in his prayers to the Lord he pleaded that we might be true and faithful.
 Those who followed his counsel have tasted the sweet fruit of obedience.
 Those who have scoffed have known something of the bitterness that comes of a denial of truth.

 Harold B. Lee came next.
 This was a man I loved.
 During the short tenure of his presidency, I traveled in Europe with him on two different occasions.
 Those were wonderful days when we talked together.
 I was his junior companion on those journeys, and he spoke out of his great heart about many things.
 He warned against the neglect of families.
 He told us that the greatest work any of us would ever do would be within the walls of our own homes.
 He told us to survey large fields and cultivate small ones.
 In so saying, he wanted us to get the great, broad picture of this work and then with faithfulness take care of our own individual responsibility in it.
 He had come out of humble circumstances and carried in his heart a great sensitivity for the poor.
 He was the first managing director of the welfare program as it was established in 1936, and taught its principles across the Church.
 He extended to me a call to serve as a stake president and set me apart in that office.
 I still remember some of the things he said in that blessing.
 Said he: “Be sensitive to the promptings of the Spirit.
 Be slow to censure and quick to encourage.”
 I commend that counsel to each of you.
 It came from a living prophet of God.

 Great was my love also for his successor, President Spencer W. Kimball.
 This kindly man, short of stature, was so diligent, so energetic, so determined to overcome any handicap that even the quality of his injured voice actually became an asset.
 When he stood to speak, we all listened.
-Who can ever forget his great, moving statement: “So much depends upon our willingness to make up our minds, collectively and individually, that present levels of performance are not acceptable unto [us] or ... the Lord.
-In saying that, I am not calling for flashy, temporary differences in our performance levels, but a quiet resolve ... to do a better job, to lengthen our stride.”
-(The Teachings of Spencer W. Kimball, ed.
-Edward L. Kimball, Salt Lake City: Bookcraft, 1982, p.
-174.)
+Who can ever forget his great, moving statement: “So much depends upon our willingness to make up our minds, collectively and individually, that present levels of performance are not acceptable \[unto us\] or to the Lord.
+In saying that, I am not calling for flashy, temporary differences in our performance levels, but a quiet resolve … to do a better job, to lengthen our stride” (*The Teachings of Spencer W. Kimball,* ed.
+Edward L. Kimball \[Salt Lake City: Bookcraft, 1982\], p.
+174).

 That call to lengthen our stride went across the entire Church.
 Many took it to heart and worked with greater enthusiasm and dedication.
 As they did so, they were blessed in their lives.
 How great is my debt, and is yours also, to this kindly man of gentle ways and prophetic leadership.